ModProg/language-guesser/README.md

 If you have a PAT you can provide it via the environment variable `LANGUAGE_GUESSER_TOKEN`.

-Don't worry you can play without that, but bear in mind that you will only be play 60 "files" per hour as that is the GitHub rate limit.
+Don't worry you can play without that, but bear in mind that you will only be able to play 60 "files" per hour as that is the GitHub rate limit.

 ```text
 ┌────────────────────────────────────────────────────────────────────────────┐